Kickflip/kickflip-android-sdk/README.md

 The Kickflip SDK .aar will be in `./sdk/build/libs`.

 You may also import this project into Android Studio for easy development.

+## Documentation

+For a closer look at what you do with Kickflip, check out our [Android Documentation](https://github.com/Kickflip/kickflip-docs/tree/master/android) and [Android API Reference](http://kickflip.github.io/kickflip-android-sdk/reference/packages.html).
+We also have some tutorials to help you get started.

 ## License